 The impact of breath on the body

 The body’s nervous system regulates our involuntary actions such as heart rate and digestion.
 These actions are split into two parts.
-Your sympathetic nervous system controls your fight or flight response, and your parasympathetic nervous system, as previously noted, controls your rest and relax response.
+Your sympathetic nervous system controls your ‘fight or flight’ response, and your parasympathetic nervous system, as previously noted, controls your rest and relax response.

 Stress and anxiety simply indicate our body is in a state of fight or flight (sympathetic nervous system).
 The quickest and most effective way to reduce sympathetic nervous system activation is through slow, gentle, breathing.

-But, as identified in the case of James above, breathing becomes such a powerful tool because it is something that each of us can control.
 Research suggests that breathing at a rate of six breaths per minute is optimal when attempting to move to a state of calm.
 At this rate there appears to be a positive feedback loop between the heart, brain, and the lungs.

 There are many causes of hyperventilation and they are often interrelated.
 But, it is generally accepted that changes to our lifestyles, such as moving less and eating more, are critical factors.